co0lc0der/Validator-component/README.md

 - `email` - check email correct format
 - `regex` - any RegEx checking
 ## How to use
 ### 1. Include Validator class and init it.
-If you use 'unique' rule you have to inlude [QueryBuilder](https://github.com/co0lc0der/QueryBuilder-component) class also (see QueryBuilder README).
+If you use `unique` rule you have to include [QueryBuilder](https://github.com/co0lc0der/QueryBuilder-component) class also (see QueryBuilder README).
 ```php
 require __DIR__ . '/Validator/Validator.php';
 $validator = new Validator();